aadityayadav/translate_lib/README.md

 preprocessor.execute_directory("native_project", "main.py")
 ```

-# Limitations and how you can help
+# Functionality and Feature Limitations + How To Contribute
 Please note the current limitations in this Python package (your help would be greatly appreciated to mitigate these limitations!):

 ## 1. Limited Language Keyword Mapping